 Lessons from a Recovering Racist, TEDTalk from Andrew Judd the former Mayor of New Plymouth, an advocate of Māori wards in local Government.

-From Egmont to Taranaki Black Sheep The Aotearoa History Show Once a Panther The lake
+From Egmont to Taranaki Black Sheep The Aotearoa History Show Once a Panther The Lake Mata with Mihingarangi Forbes Juggernaut – The Story of the Fourth Labour Government (Episode 5, in particular, talks about Treaty Principles)

 Catherine Comyn